DoktorShift/naughtify/README.md

 #### Prerequisites
 1. **Python**: Ensure you have Python 3.7+ (recommended 3.9+).
 2. **LNbits Instance**: Accessible and configured with a Readonly API key.
-3. **Telegram Bot**: Create a Telegram bot and obtain the bot token and your chat ID.
+3. **Telegram Bot**: Create a Telegram bot and obtain the bot token and your chat ID (also known as User ID)
 4. **Virtual Environment (optional)**: To manage dependencies.

 ---